Jdure/github-evaluation/slide-one.md

   1. Add more members of the team to work on a project (hack-a-thon style)
   2. Incorporate less technical individuals to improve their skill
-  3. Figure out how to incorporate mob programming to a virtual team
+  3. How to incorporate mob programming to a virtual team